 Trim Level Breakdown

-The ATS can be had in a number of trim levels based on engine choice - the 2.5-liter motor is available in Standard and Luxury trims, the 2.0-liter turbo comes in Standard, Luxury, Performance and Premium trims, and the 3.6L can be had in Luxury, Performance or Premium form.
+The ATS can be had in a number of trim levels based on engine choice - the 2.5-liter motor is the default choice in Standard and Luxury trims, the 2.0-liter turbo can be spec'd in Standard, Luxury, Performance and Premium trims, and the 3.6L is avaialble in Luxury, Performance or Premium form.

 The Standard trim comes with leatherette upholstery, a Bose AM/FM/XM sound system with center console-mounted USB and SD Card media and auxiliary audio ports, dual-zone automatic climate control, a 5.7-inch color information screen on the center stack, Bluetooth connectivity, keyless ignition with push-button start, LED interior accent lighting and 17-inch painted aluminum wheels.